Inventory¶

 Device stanzas contain settings for how to use a device and what kind of device it is.
 They are maintained in the

-.
+structure 739.
 Each stanza is an array of elements that may or may not contain information.
 Of interest may be:

 Configured devices (141)¶

-structure, which poses a problem as this structure can’t be queried
+Configured devices are maintained in the 141 structure, which poses a problem as this structure can’t be queried

 reliably without risking a crash of the web application, potentially causing the Solar-Log™ to lock itself down because